larmaysee/converter/README.md

 # Converter
-This is converter for myanmar unicode to zawgyi or Zawgyi to Unicode.
+This is converter for myanmar unicode to zawgyi or Zawgyi to Unicode.Ubuntu and window are supported.

-#Installation
+    Added feature
+    -splash screen

+## Installation
 First you have to install node and npm.If not install got to https://nodejs.org and install it.

 1. clone the repository